Most Famous Irish Desserts

 Irish Coffee is more of a drink than a dessert.
-This drink is made out of Irish whiskey, hot coffee, as well as sugar, and topped with cream.
+This drink is made out of Irish whiskey, hot coffee, as well as sugar, and topped with cream. one off the best aspects of this cocktail is that it is quite feeling o if you feel you need some heavy drink for supper, then this drink is really a good option.
 Irish coffee is usually served after dinner.

 This traditional Irish pudding is made from Chondrus Crispus.
 Crispus is a species of red seaweed called Irish moss or Carrageen moss.
 To prepare this dessert, seaweed is cleaned and dried, then it is placed in hot water and boiled in milk.
 When heated, algae produce their own gelling agent; This gelling agent is combined with sugar, eggs and vanilla extract to create a soft and light dessert.
 This pudding is usually served cold.